arnaudt-bojan/arnaudt-bojan/CLOUD-RUN-FIXES.md

 ## 🚀 **Recommended Approach**

+### ⚠️ IMPORTANT: Try Solution A First!

+**Solution A does NOT compile TypeScript** - it's simpler and faster to deploy.

 ### Try This Order:

 1. **First**: Try Solution A (already done!)
+   - **Verify your `.replit` build command does NOT have `tsc -p tsconfig.server.json`**
+   - Should be: `npm install --legacy-peer-deps --include=optional && npm run build`
+   - Run command should be: `["sh", "start.sh"]`
    - Just redeploy - takes 30 seconds
    - If it works, you're done! ✅

 2. **If that fails**: Switch to Solution B
+   - `tsconfig.server.json` has been fixed (no longer extends parent config)
-   - Edit `.replit` as shown above
+   - Edit `.replit` to add TypeScript compilation
    - Redeploy
-   - More reliable for Cloud Run
+   - More reliable for Cloud Run but slower to build

 ---